13th Waffen Mountain Division of the SS Handschar (1st Croatian): Fighting Soviet troops

 Within days Kampfgruppe Hanke was withdrawn from the front line to rejoin the division and re-fit, and they were moved to Barcs on the Drava river for that purpose.
 On 2 December the division was reunited, except for the rest of the pioneer battalion, which remained stranded in Bosnia by damaged bridges and railways.
 As a result of continued desertions and the catastrophic casualties suffered by Kampfgruppe Hanke, the division retained little of its original Bosnian character.
-Despite the return of disarmed Bosnians from labour units, the attachment of Hungarian infantry and artillery units and arrival of German replacements meant the division looked little different from any other unit in the Second Panzer Army.
+Despite the return of disarmed Bosnians from labour units, the attachment of Hungarian infantry and artillery units and the arrival of German replacements meant the division looked almost the same as any other unit in the Second Panzer Army.

 After a short break, the division was allocated to a sector of the Margarethe Line, a series of fixed defensive works south of Lake Balaton which held up the Soviet advance.
 After several Red Army assaults were repulsed, static trench warfare developed between December 1944 and January 1945.
 In early March 1945, a few units took part in Operation Frühlingserwachen (Spring Awakening), which was to be Germany's last major offensive.
 Meanwhile, from December 1944 to March 1945, the rest of the division remained at Barcs rebuilding.
 In February, they had been joined by the divisional pioneer battalion, which had finally managed to withdraw from Bosnia.
 On 16 March, the Soviets launched the Vienna Offensive, bypassing the Barcs area.
 That night, the division attacked the flanks of the Soviet drive at Heresznye, where it undertook its last offensive operation of the war.